sidbena/duplicati-discord-cloudflare-worker/README.md

 ## Instructions

+1. Clone this repository and install the dependencies with `pnpm install`
-1. Deploy this Cloudflare worker to your account
+1. Deploy this Cloudflare worker to your account by running `pnpm run deploy`
 1. Create a webhook URL for a given Discord channel

    It will be in the following format: